 “Therefore your practice is contemplating and understanding: ‘This is stress… This is the origination of stress… This is the cessation of stress.’
 Your practice is contemplating and understanding: ‘This is the path of practice leading to the cessation of stress.”

-This ten-week course will present Shamatha-Vipassana meditation within the context of an ancient and profound teaching known as The Four Noble Truths.
+This gentle review will present Jhana meditation within the context of an ancient and profound teaching known as The Four Noble Truths.
 The Four Noble Truths are the Buddha’s teachings on the underlying unsatisfactory nature of human life and the cause of unsatisfactory experiences.
 By developing understanding of the unsatisfactory nature of life and the cause of all stress and unhappiness, a life of lasting peace and happiness can be developed.

 It should be noted here that the Buddha did not intend to develop a religion or worship.
 He did not create a doctrine to be followed blindly.
 Put aside any ideas you may have of the Buddha as a religious, supernatural, or mystical being.
 The Buddha was simply a human being who, through his own effort and investigation, “awakened” to these truths.
 (Buddha means awakened)

 The Eightfold Path can be developed by anyone regardless of current religious practice.
 Some established religions have much fear arising from misunderstanding meditation and the investigation of the nature of stress and unhappiness.
-The Eightfold Path can be developed by anyone seeking a more meaningful life, or simply a practical way of understanding themselves on a deep and profound level.
+The Eightfold Path can be developed by anyone seeking a more meaningful life, or simply a practical way of understanding themselves in relation to the people and events of the world on a deep and profound level.

 As a practice, what is learned in this course is to be practiced.
 There is nothing in The Four Noble Truths or The Eightfold Path that has any magical qualities of bringing instant understanding.
 The meditation method used in this course is most effective when developed within the framework of The Eightfold Path.
 The Eightfold Path provides the perspective, structure and direction necessary for lasting peace and happiness to be experienced.

-Despite modern references to “mindfulness meditation,” shamatha-vipassana meditation is practiced primarily to develop concentration.
+Despite modern references to “mindfulness meditation,” Jhana meditation is practiced to develop concentration.
 Mindfulness then is a refined quality of mind that is developed from concentration and direct application of these teachings.